Native Instruments Komplete: All You Could Ever Need

 Roughly every couple of years, NI has released a new version of Komplete.
 And, where Komplete 1 involved opening nine physical boxes, nowadays you get a single USB drive with everything on it.
 And what a selection it is.

-Every DAW you can buy, from Ableton Live to Logic Pro, comes with a selection of included sounds.
+Every DAW you can buy, from Ableton Live to Pro Tools, comes with a selection of included sounds.
 Some are better than others, naturally.
 Live, for example, comes with some superb included synths and sound manglers.
 Apple, meanwhile, has put time and thought into creating new effects and plugins, which are genuinely innovative.

 However, there are times when the included sounds are not enough.
 Maybe you’re a tweaker, and you need to nail that exact reverb tail you have in your head.
 Or maybe you are indecisive – we’re not judging – and need to trial tonnes of different sounds and instruments.